 Course Requirements Checklist

-There will be 5 Discussion Board Forums throughout this course.
-The student is required to provide a thread in response to the provided topic for each forum.
-The instructions to the discussion board may require responses to multiple questions in a thread.
+There will be 5 Discussions throughout this course.
+The student is required to provide a thread in response to the provided topic for each Discussion.
+The instructions to the Discussions may require responses to multiple questions in a thread.
 Each response is to be a minimum of 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 1 other classmate’s threads.
 Each reply must be a minimum of 200 words.
 Please consult grading rubrics for more details.
+(MLOs: A, B, C, D)

-The student will submit a 5–10-page critical review of A. W. Tozer’s And He Dwelt Among Us: Teachings from the Gospel of John, that will include a summary and analysis of the book.
+The student will submit a 1,250–2,500 word Book Critique of A. W. Tozer’s And He Dwelt Among Us: Teachings from the Gospel of John that will include a summary and analysis of the book.
 Current Turabian formatting must be followed throughout.
-Please consult grading rubric for more details.
+Please consult Book Critique Assignment Instructions and Book Critique Grading Rubric for more details.
+(MLOs: B, C, E)

-The student will write a 12–20-page research-oriented paper in current Turabian format that focuses on a topic of the student’s choosing.
+The student will write a 12–20 page Research Paper in current Turabian format that focuses on a topic of the student’s choosing.
 The instructor will provide a list of approved topics from which he/she may choose.
 The paper must include at least 6 references in addition to the course textbooks and the Bible.
-Please consult grading rubric for more details.
+Please consult Research Paper Assignment Instructions and Research Paper Grading Rubric for more details.
+(MLOs: B, C, D, E)

-Each test will cover the Reading & Study material for the module/week in which it is assigned.
-Each test will be open-book/open-notes, contain 45 true/false, multiple-choice, matching, and fill-in-the-blank questions, and have a 1-hour and 15-minute time limit.
+Each quiz will cover the Reading & Study material for the Module: Week in which it is assigned and for the Module: Week preceding it.
+Each quiz will be open-book/open-notes, contain 45 true/false, multiple-choice, matching, and fill-in-the-blank questions, and have a 1-hour and 15-minute time limit.
+(MLOs: B, C, D)